sixtycycles/EPSS-Cisco-docs/Updating Firewalls.md

 # How to do stuff with ACL's on the core router #

-First off, each Vlan has 2 ACLS, an inbound and an outbound.
+Each Vlan has 2 ACLS, an one inbound and one outbound.

-The best explanation I have is that the outbound rules apply to traffic leaving the router and entering the Vlan and inbound rules apply to traffic entering (going IN) the router from the Vlan.
+This refers to the direction of traffic from the router's perspective.
+So, the outbound rules apply to traffic leaving the router and entering the Vlan and inbound rules apply to traffic entering (going IN) the router from the Vlan.

 So for my Vlan 65 (epss main vlan), my ACL's are 102 (outbound) and 103 (inbound)

 You can find this information by using the command: `show ip interface | include line protocol | access list` which will show you what ACL's are on what VLANs.
+`show ip int` is the shorthand for the first part of this command, and will dump a LOT of information on you, so i use the following pipes to limit the output

 My result is:
 ```